 Some siblings who join a group are carers for their brother/sister, and many aren’t.
 Some siblings who join are bereaved.
 You are very welcome, whatever your circumstances or level of involvement (or not) with your brother/sister’s care.

 *Types of lifelong disabilities from birth might include: spina bifida, cerebral palsy, mild/moderate/severe or profound and multiple learning disabilities.
 These can range from Down syndrome, Williams syndrome, autism spectrum disorder (ASD), Asperger syndrome, Rett syndrome, Dravet syndrome, Apert syndrome, Syndromes Without A Name (SWAN), genetic disorders, Cri-du-chat syndrome, Fragile X syndrome and Tuberous Sclerosis Complex (TSC), to other life-limiting conditions and other lifelong physical or learning disabilities from birth.

 Who can’t join?

-These groups are just for adult siblings of someone with a lifelong disability from birth or early infancy.
 A sibling-only environment helps siblings to feel comfortable sharing their experiences with others who truly understand.
 No parents, partners, brothers/sisters, researchers or professionals will be admitted.